plusplusoneplusplus/ccc/commands/dev/refactor.md

 2. Areas with duplicated logic, inconsistent naming, or unsafe dependencies.
 3. Refactorings that offer clear structural or performance benefits with minimal disruption.

 Keep recommendations concrete, scoped, and actionable — explain why each is important and what would happen if it’s deferred.
+Summarize them concisely with reasons and expected impact.